cloudberrydb/gpbackup/plugins/README.md

 Note: "segment_host" and "segment" are both provided as a single physical segment host may house multiple segment processes in Greenplum.
 There maybe some setup or cleanup required at the segment host level as compared to each segment process.

+[contentID](#contentID): The contentID corresponding to the scope.
+This is passed in only for the "master" and "segment" scopes.

 [filepath](#filepath): The local path to a file written by gpbackup and/or read by gprestore.